-It also forces different groups to talk!
+It also forces different groups to talk.
 This is absolutely vital to the success of larger projects, especially in a larger company where functionality might be implemented across teams.
 You must find a way to communicate in an unambiguous way to other groups of people.
 History has proven that the written word is insufficient.
 Slides and pictures also fall far short.
-However, working code with tests is a great to communicate to other developers.
+However, working code with tests is a great way to communicate to other developers and with users.

 You’re doing it wrong if:

 - First version of the system takes more than a day to put together

 - Add too much real functionality too soon